c4rt0/banana/README.md

 1. Fork and clone this repo

-2. Modify contents of `extra-packages` to yoiur liking
+2. Modify contents of `extra-packages` to your liking

 3. From within the directory run (change the path):
 ```